 According to a quick GoogleBooks search, sign language in deaf infants is learnt the same way as spoken language.
 Taught by peers and parents bit-by-bit until, the child starts using language against its parents somewhere near puberty (that's in there for my sister who is a single mum and all-round legend).
 The infant begins gesturing for food and love, then a few words, then phrases and then sentences and so on.
 With this in mind, it is incontestable that all humans on the planet learn an informal sign language as their first language when communicating as infants.
 The horribly designed and pop-up infested website parents.com explains this here.

 In verbal families there are more than enough words for a child to hear and repeat (even the rude ones I teach my nephew).
 On the flip side, in a home with limited sign-language-stimuli, infants will have to work harder to build up their communication skills.
-In a world where sign languages are niche, there are simply less sources for deaf children to learn from.
-I would argue that this is a good thing in many ways, as the child is not exposed to a plethora of negative influences the other little turds at school will teach them.
+In a world where sign languages are niche, there are simply less resources for deaf children to learn from.
+I would argue that this could have some benefits, where the child is not exposed to a plethora of negative influences that the other little turds at school will teach them.

 Me: When and why did you learn sign language?
 Was it difficult to pick up?

 Dan: My daughter was born deaf, no, not difficult.

 Me: Have you ever signed to a person from a non-English speaking country?
 If so, was it difficult?

 Dan: Yes!
 Japan, it was cool because sign generally is visually correct.

 Me: So was the sentence structure in Japanese really weird?
 Or was it more or less the same?

 Dan: No, communication is key!
 The first thing on you and any deaf person's mind is "I want to be understood" sentence structure doesn't exist.